xiahualiu/wg_gaming_installer/README.md

 ## Server Public IP problem

-This script need to run on a server with a public IP address.
+This script needs to run on a server with a public IP address to work.

-Normally the server public IP should be populated automatically, however for some cloud providers like Google Cloud Platform and Oracle Cloud, the auto value is NOT the correct public IP address, but a subnet IP address (usually starts with `10.*.*.*`).
+Typically the server public IP should be populated automatically.
+However for some cloud providers like Google Cloud Platform and Oracle Cloud, the auto-populated public IP address is NOT the correct, but instead a subnet IP address (usually starts with `10.*.*.*`).

 In these cases you need to change the value to what your server's acutal public IP is.

-## Stop / Restart / Uninstal
+## Stop / Restart / Uninstall

 Run the script again will give you these options!